 When compared to traditional tooth replacement options like dentures or dental bridges, it is hard to overlook the incredible benefits of dental implants in Vero Beach.
 Providing patients with improved oral health by preserving more of the jawbone and the ability to enjoy their smile for decades or even a lifetime, it’s no wonder more than 3 million people are already living with these permanent prosthetics.
 At Premier Dental, we strive to provide our patients with only the best possible solutions, so when it comes to replacing one, multiples, or an entire row of teeth, patients who choose dental implants will find them to be a worthwhile investment in time and money.

-A single dental implant can support a dental crown for patients who have only lost one tooth.
-This method prevents the surrounding teeth from moving around and also supports the jaw to prevent bone loss.
+According to the American College of Prosthodontics (ACP), 120 million Americans are living without at least one permanent tooth.
+Even with one missing tooth, eating and speaking can often be incredibly difficult.
+Instead of neglecting treatment, we can help restore your smile by using a single dental implant.
+This unique post can support a dental crown for patients who have only lost one tooth.
+This method prevents the surrounding teeth from moving around (i.e., dental drift) and also supports the jaw to prevent bone loss.